 Finding vulnerabilities in software requires in-depth knowledge of different technology stacks.
-Modern day software’s have a huge codebase and may contain vulnerabilities, manually verifying such vulnerabilities is a tedious task and may not be possible in all cases.
+Modern day software’s have a huge codebase and may contain vulnerabilities.
+Manually verifying such vulnerabilities is a tedious task and may not be possible in all cases.
 This training is designed in such a way that it introduces the concept of fuzzing and vulnerability discovery in software’s covering multiple platforms such as Linux & Windows and triage analysis for those vulnerabilities.

-- Effective way of fuzzing
+- Effective ways of fuzzing

-- Understanding different class of vulnerabilities
+- Understanding the different class of vulnerabilities

 - Key fundamentals of fuzzing and how it works

 - Creating your own grammar for fuzzing